 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-The starting point of your tour on day 1 is at Male International Airport at 10am.
-If you arrive prior to day 1, you will need to return to the Male International Airport by no later than 10am on day 1 and proceed to the Voyage Maldives counter.
+If you arrive before day 1, you will need to return to the Malé International Airport by no later than 10am on day 1 and proceed to the Voyage Maldives counter.

-Your trip will finish on day 7 upon arrival back to Male airport.
-The journey time can vary and therefore you must book your onward flight no earlier than 1pm on day 7.
+Your trip will finish on day 7 back at Malé airport.
+The journey time can vary so we recommend you book your onward flight no earlier than 1pm on day 7.

-6 breakfasts, 6 lunches, 6 dinners are included.
+6 breakfasts, 6 lunches and 6 dinners are included.
 Food is a major part of this sailing adventure.
-You will enjoy many home cooked meals lovingly prepared by our on-board chef.
-Portions are generous and will include seafood, typical dishes and even the occasional breakfast fry up.
-Dietary needs can usually be accommodated, please inquire in advance.
-Drinking water is provided.
-Beer, wine, and soft drinks are available to purchase onboard.
+You will enjoy many home cooked meals prepared by our on-board chef.
+Portions are generous and will include seafood, typical dishes and even the occasional fry up for breakfast!

 The minimum age for this trip is 18 years old.
 This trip is designed for 18-39 year olds.